Electrical burns usually happen on the job. You may have the right to sue a company for compensation.

 - True electrical burns result from direct contact with an electric source where the current flows from the source, through the body, and to the ground.
 This type exhibits characteristic entry and exit points, with the exit wound typically being larger than the entry.

 - Arc burns result when current jump from its source to the ground, but a body between the potential difference of the two points, and thus electricity passes through.
-An example of this type is one caused by high-tension power lines.
+An example of this type of burn is caused by high-tension power lines.
 Instead of just one entry and exit wound, there may be many points of injury.

 - Thermal injuries result when the arc or sparks ignite clothing or other objects that then come in direct contact with the body.

 Besides directly burning tissue and physically damaging organs, there are other effects.
 High voltage can cause intense muscle contractions that frequently fracture or dislocate bones.
 Particularly common effects of these injuries are heart dysfunctions, which occur in around 1/3 of patients with these injuries.
 Current through the heart disrupts the normal electric-driven beat of the heart, causing right-bundle branch block, tachycardia (speeding up of the heart beat), or arrhythmias.
-These injuries are also known to cause cataract formation, neurological damage and kidney failure.
+These injuries are also known to cause cataract formation, neurological damage, and kidney failure.